-At Acuity, we offer several different types of laser vision correction, treating nearsightedness (myopia), farsightedness (hyperopia) and astigmatism by removing tissue beneath the surface of the cornea to permanently re-shape the corneal curvature.
+At Acuity, we offer several varieties of laser vision correction, treating nearsightedness (myopia), farsightedness (hyperopia) and astigmatism (toric-shaped curvature to the corneal surface) by removing tissue beneath the anterior surface of the cornea to permanently re-shape the corneal curvature.
 Laser Vision Correction has been the solution for many people who now enjoy freedom from contact lenses and glasses.
 Today, more than ever, advanced laser vision correction procedures performed by Dr. Vale are improving the quality of life for our patients by reducing or eliminating the need for glasses or contact lenses.
-Furthermore, LASIK and other laser vision surgeries are better than ever before, as the excimer laser can now be used to make vision better than it ever was with glasses or contacts via Custom Laser Vision Correction.
+Furthermore, LASIK and other laser vision surgeries are better than ever before, as the excimer laser can now be used to make vision better than it ever could be with glasses or contacts via Custom Laser Vision Correction.

 Laser In-situ Keratomileusis (LASIK) involves three distinctive steps:

 Step 1: The creation of a protective “hinged” corneal flap using a micro-keratome.

 Step 2: The removal of a small amount of tissue with the excimer laser beneath the corneal flap.
 The flap is gently folded back and the excimer laser reshapes the inner corneal tissue to correct the refractive error.
 The excimer laser is a cool (non-thermal) and extremely precise laser which is typically used for about 60 seconds or less to permanently change the shape of the cornea.
 It is this change in the cornea which corrects the nearsightedness, farsightedness or astigmatism.

 Step 3: The flap is replaced and bonds without the need for stitches.